shoui520/shoui520.github.io/docs/shouimethod.md

 - FSRS: ON
 - Desired retention: any value between `80%` - `95%`

 *The desired retention I used personally was <b>95%</b>, if you really want to copy me, use that, at your own discretion, but I think that might be too much for most people.
 80%-90% is best for most.
 FSRS didn't exist for the majority of my JP learning journey, but I think it's marginally better than the stock Anki algorithm.
+Additionally, you should consider reoptimizing FSRS parameters every now and then.
 ![Image](img/shouianki8.png)
 ![Image](img/shouianki9.png)